cilium/cilium/Documentation/gettingstarted/kubeproxy-free.rst

 The source for the affinity depends on the origin of a request.
 If a request is sent from outside the cluster to the service, the request's source IP address is used for determining the endpoint affinity.
-If a request is sent from inside the cluster - a network namespace cookie of a client.
-The latter was introduced in the 5.7 Linux kernel to implement the affinity at the socket layer at which :ref:`host-services` operates (a source IP is not available there, as the endpoint selection happens before a network packet has been built by kernel).
+If a request is sent from inside the cluster, the client's network namespace cookie is used.
+The latter was introduced in the 5.7 Linux kernel to implement the affinity at the socket layer at which :ref:`host-services` operate (a source IP is not available there, as the endpoint selection happens before a network packet has been built by the kernel).

 The session affinity support is enabled by default for Cilium's kube-proxy replacement.
 For users who run on older kernels which do not support the network